Transport in Ukraine: Pipelines

 The natural gas transport-system can take in a maximum of 288 billion cubic meters of natural gas per year.
 Its annual output capacity is 178.5 billion cubic meters, including 142.2 billion to be forwarded to European countries.
+Since 2022, gas transit volumes have declined significantly due to the suspension of Russian gas flows through Ukraine and ongoing conflict-related infrastructure risks.